 Gawande makes the argument in this book that humans, by design, can only handle so much before stress and over-stimulation lead to errors and dysfunction in seemingly straightforward tasks.
 His solution is not a complex technology, but rather one that is as rudimentary as it is effectual: the checklist.

-Struck By Orca: ICD-10 Illustrated by Niko Skievaski
+Struck By Orca: ICD-10 Illustrated by our co-founder, Niko Skievaski

 And lastly, this little book is a whimsical take on 72 different ICD-10 codes.
 Whether you’re a health insurance biller or a just a fan of eclectic art, this collection is as entertaining as it is playful.